 The pharmacy's services are accessible, effectively managed and delivered safely.
-The pharmacy obtains, stores and manages medicines safely and ensure that all of the medicines it supplies are fit for purpose.
+The pharmacy generally obtains, stores and manages medicines safely and ensure that all of the medicines it supplies are fit for purpose.
 The pharmacy team take appropriate action where a medicine is not fit for purpose.
-The pharmacy does not currently have a hazardous waste bin to dispose of hazardous waste medicines and this may increase the risk to staff and the environment.
+But the pharmacy team do not always store medicines with batch numbers and occasionally expiry dates which could mean that it would be more difficult to trace these medicines when things have gone wrong.

-Access to the pharmacy was step free with an electric assisted door.
+Access to the pharmacy was step free.
 There was adequate seating for patients and customers who were waiting for services.
-Services were displayed on a ladder in the pharmacy window.
-A hearing loop was available for patients with hearing difficulties.
-Large label printing was available for patients with sight difficulties.
+Services were displayed on a board in the retail area of the pharmacy.
+Leaflets and posters were available around the medicines counter and consultation room.